-- 1. Allocate the total allowable 15% to two public service agencies, providing assistance to low-income city residents: - a.
-Communities in Schools Bay Area to provide partial funding for counselors in three schools for the provision of a variety of academic, social, and emotional support to 50 at risk students and their parents.
-The counseling is aimed at reducing drop outs and dysfunctional behaviors as well as addressing the families' needs, including referrals to other social services and
+- a.
+Communities in Schools Bay Area to provide partial funding for counselors in three schools for the provision of a variety of academic, social, and emotional support to 60 at risk students and their parents.
+The counseling is aimed at reducing drop outs and dysfunctional behaviors as well as addressing the families' needs, including referrals to other social services and housing assistance.

-- housing assistance.
 Each year, approximately 10% of the students assisted are homeless. - b.
-Interfaith Caring Ministries to provide emergency funds to those in need of food, emergency rental assistance and emergency utility assistance.
-The funds will provide salary support and direct service support to approximately 1,000 individuals in 400 households.
+Interfaith Caring Ministries to provide emergency funds to those in need of food and/or emergency rental and/or utility assistance.
+The funds will provide salary support and direct service support to approximately 350 individuals in 150 households through the CDBG program.
+An additional 300 individuals in 125 households affected by COVID-19 will be supported for up to three consecutive months through CDBG-CV through September 2021.
 Although the agency is located in the Main Street/Park Avenue Target Area, the services are available city-wide. - 2.
 Augment local funds for improvements to League Park, including the: - a.
 Reconstruction of a portion of the existing parking lot; - b.
 Construction of a new parking lot to serve the park and those using the new and existing hike and bike trails; and - c.
-Drainage in and around the park. - 3.
-Planning and administration/management of the CDBG program.
+Drainage in and around the park. - Planning and administration/management of the CDBG program.
+The City has allocated 20% of its PY 2019 funds to planning and administration and will allocate 10% of its CDBG-CV funds to support the additional manpower required to monitor the separate CDBG-CV program.